bluesky-social/atproto-website/content/blog/create-post.md

 ### Quote Posts

-When you post a quote post, you're embedding a reference to another post record (the original post) in a post (the quote post).
+A quote post embeds a reference to another post record (the original post).
 The post record type is `app.bsky.feed.post`, but you can also embed other record types in a post, like lists (`app.bsky.graph.list`) and feed generators (`app.bsky.feed.generator`).

-Posts can have several types of embeds: record embeds, images and exernal embeds (like link/webpage cards, which is the preview that shows up when you post a URL).
-The [Lexicon for embeds](https://atproto.com/lexicons/app-bsky-embed) specifies that only a single embed type can be included per post, and that the embedded object needs to include a `$type` field.
-In practice, this means that, for example, you cannot embed both a post record ("quote post") *and* embed images in the same post.

 A record embed reference (`app.bsky.embed.record`) is a strong reference, similar to reply post references.
 We can use the same helpers to parse a reference (AT URI or `https://bsky.app` URL) and call `com.atproto.repo.getRecord` to get the CID: